top of page

 • Misappropriation of my intellectual property;

-• Attempting to sue me for thousands of dollars in "damages," claiming that I was pretending to be affiliated with Fit Test Australia and that's the reason Fit Test Victoria is successful;
+• Attempting to sue me for thousands of dollars, claiming that I was pretending to be affiliated with Fit Test Australia and that's the reason Fit Test Victoria is successful;

 • Demanding that I cease doing business and turn over all of Fit Test Victoria's marketing and promotional materials to their lawyer;